Badgebup, Western Australia: History

 In 1918, the Agricultural Hall at Badgebup was constructed by A. Reid of Katanning.

-St. Peter's Church was built in 1922 as a memorial to John Campbell Warren, the son of a local farming family who was killed during World War One.
-The Warren family had settled the area in 1897.
+St. Peter's Church was built in 1922 as a memorial to John Campbell Warren, the son of a local farming family who was killed during World War I. The Warren family had settled the area in 1897.
 The stone used to build the church was quarried at the Warren's property and it was constructed by the local community.
 The remains are now heritage listed.

 The Badgebup branch of the Country Women's Association was formed in 1934 with Mrs Toms being elected as president.

 The school closed in the 1940s and the last shop closed in the 1950s, with people in the area using services at Katanning.

 A bushfire swept through the area in 2004 destroying crops, sheds and homes in 2004.
 Volunteer firefighters eventually contained the blaze but not before two homes and three sheds, one containing several vintage cars, were lost.

 The main industry in town is wheat farming with the town being a Cooperative Bulk Handling receival site.